-Parents, guardians, or legal custodians who wish to have their student excluded from a school program because of religious beliefs must inform the superintendent or designee.
+Parents, guardians, or legal custodians who wish to have their student excluded from a school program because of religious beliefs must inform the superintendent [or designee].
 The board authorizes the administration to allow the exclusion if it is not disruptive to the educational process and it does not infringe on a compelling state or educational interest.
-Further, the exclusion must not interfere with other school district operations.
+Furthermore, the exclusion must not interfere with other school or district operations.
 Students who are allowed to be excluded from a program or activity which violates their religious beliefs shall be required to do an alternate activity or study.

-In notifying the superintendent, or designee, the parents, guardians, or legal custodians shall abide by the following:
+In notifying the superintendent [or designee] the parents, guardians, or legal custodians will abide by the following:

-- The objection shall be based on religious beliefs.
+- The objection will be based on religious beliefs.

-- The objection shall state which activities or studies violate their religious beliefs.
+- The objection will state which activities or studies violate their religious beliefs.

-- The objection shall state why the activities or studies violate their religious beliefs.
+- The objection will state why the activities or studies violate their religious beliefs.

-- The objection shall state a proposed alternate activity or study.
+- The objection will state a proposed alternate activity or study.

-The superintendent, or designee, shall have sole discretion to make this determination.
-The factors the superintendent, or designee, shall consider when a student requests to be excluded from a program or activity because of religious beliefs include but are not limited to:
+The superintendent [or designee] will have sole discretion to make this determination.
+The factors the superintendent [or designee] will consider when a student requests to be excluded from a program or activity because of religious beliefs include but are not limited to:

 - Staff available to supervise a student who wishes to be excluded.